 We at brevy.com maintain a state-by-state map of CHIP program design including PeachCare.
 We track the income thresholds, premium structure, copay structure, and benefit package against Title XXI requirements; the relationship between CHIP and Medicaid in each state; and the practical access patterns for moderate-income families.
 Georgia's PeachCare is among the more comprehensive separate-CHIP programs nationally, with a benefit package that closely tracks Medicaid EPSDT and premiums that remain modest as a share of family income.

-PeachCare for Kids is one of the great success stories of children's health policy in the past quarter century.
-It bridged a real gap in coverage and now provides health insurance to tens of thousands of Georgia children whose families would otherwise face the costly choice between expensive private insurance and going uninsured.
-The program is well-designed, well-administered, and underutilized; many families who qualify never apply because they assume they earn too much.
+PeachCare for Kids bridged a real gap in coverage and now provides health insurance to tens of thousands of Georgia children whose families would otherwise face the costly choice between expensive private insurance and going uninsured.
+The program remains underutilized.

 Who to Call in Georgia